-To secure its position within the business, L&D needs to engage with key stakeholders across the board, but particularly it requires managerial and leadership level buy-in.
+To secure its position and brand within the business, L&D needs to engage with key stakeholders across the board, but particularly it requires managerial and leadership level buy-in.
 L&D’s role and vision need to be represented in key stages of planning and development.
 Any statement of business goals is going to contain a training element.
 This is something L&D needs to own.

 By integrating itself more closely with other elements in the organization, L&D becomes vital to the strategic planning within an organization.
 It moves from being reactive (supplying training) to being proactive (proposing learning initiatives) in supporting strategic business goals.

 In the fast-paced world we work in, any department needs to be able to adapt and respond to change.
 This means creating an environment that allows for agility and flexibility.
 For L&D this means providing a learning environment that caters for and anticipates future learning needs.